MicrosoftDocs/sql-docs/docs/relational-databases/native-client/sql-server-native-client.md

 SNAC, or SQL Server Native Client, is a term that has been used interchangeably to refer to ODBC and OLE DB drivers for SQL Server.

+> [!NOTE]
-**NOTE:**  It is not recommended to use this driver for new development.
-The new OLE DB provider is called the [Microsoft OLE DB Driver for SQL Server](../../connect/oledb/oledb-driver-for-sql-server.md) (MSOLEDBSQL) which will be updated with the most recent server features going forward.
+> The SQL Server Native Client (SQLNCLI) remains deprecated and it is not recommended to use it for new development work.
+Instead, use the new [Microsoft OLE DB Driver for SQL Server](../../connect/oledb/oledb-driver-for-sql-server.md) (MSOLEDBSQL) which will be updated with the most recent server features.

 **For more information and to download the SNAC or ODBC Drivers, visit [SNAC lifecycle explained](https://blogs.msdn.microsoft.com/sqlreleaseservices/snac-lifecycle-explained/).**